Montgomery St. Peter Montgomery St. Peter

 Tim Tams.
 Two sandwiched chocolate cookies covered in rich milk chocolate.

 Pavlova.
-A traditional Australian dessert made from flamed merengue lathered with berry jams and fruits.
+A traditional Australian dessert made from flamed meringue lathered with berry jams and fruits.

 Location Specifics